“I need to get my life on track”

 “Music is like food, - it gives me energy.
 I had a long depression, I got panic attacks and thought of committing suicide– my friend told me to get help”, says Vlad.

-He is happy about the therapeutic advice he has received at the mental health center.
+He is content with the therapeutic advice he has received at the mental health centre.

 “My psychologist said: `You don’t have to listen to everything people say about you Vlad!
 Just listen to what you want, don’t listen to negative people´, it may seem simple, but that advice really helped me,” says Vlad.

-“The center consists of specialised departments that offer different therapy methods and diagnostic services - we are finally able to compare ourselves with other countries,” says Kristiina.
+“The centre offer different therapy methods and advanced diagnostic services - we are finally able to compare ourselves with other countries,” says Kristiina.